Development of fossil-free solutions is happening.

-To make fossil free living a reality, we are transforming our own production portfolio and helping our customers to power their lives in climate smarter ways.
+To reach our goal of fossil freedom, we are transforming our production portfolio and helping customers to power their lives in climate smarter ways.
 We are phasing out fossil production, investing in renewables and innovating with new ways of energy storage.

-Nuclear power emits low levels of CO2 across its life cycle and provides stable and large-scale electricity generation.
-The costs of fuel, operation and maintenance are normally low.
-We are constantly intensifying our efforts to achieve impeccable safety and availability levels.
+Nuclear power emits low levels of CO2 throughout its life cycle and provides stable and large-scale electricity generation.
+The costs of fuel, operation, and maintenance are normally low.
+We are continuously intensifying our efforts to achieve impeccable safety and availability levels.
 Vattenfall aims to maintain a leading position in nuclear safety as it is our responsibility to protect the general public, the people working at our nuclear power plants, and the environment.

 Our energy sources